oVirt/ovirt-site/source/documentation/ovirt-orb/index.html.md

 ## Requirements

-- Operating System
+- Operating System:

   Currently, Orb can run on either supported Fedora versions or Centos 7.

-- CPU
+- CPU:

   Orb is currently supported on Intel's CPUs.
 The CPU model should be Sandy Bridge or newer.

-- Disk Space
+- Disk Space:

   Orb requires that you have at least 7GB of free space wherever you are running it.

-- Memory
+- Memory:

   Orb requires that your system will have at least 8GB of RAM.

 ## Installing requirements